 First of all this written for Arnold 4 before Solid Angle came up with the aiTwoSided shader.
 After that this is not necessary – just use the aiTwoSided.

-Yes there is some information in the Arnold user guide on how to create one.
+Yes, there are some information in the Arnold user guide on how to create one.